 Adenocarcinoma was the predominant form, with 2 cases (40%).
 The remaining three subtypes—adenosquamous carcinoma, mucinous adenocarcinoma, and papillary adenocarcinoma—were each identified in one patient (20%).
 This underscores adenocarcinoma as the principal histological subtype among gallbladder neoplasms in the study.
-Weinstein D et al [17] report that the assessment of all pathological specimens identified six instances of gallbladder cancer, constituting 0.35% of all cholecystectomies conducted.
-Kanlioz M, et al [11] report that nine (0.14%) of 6314 patients who had cholecystectomy were diagnosed with gallbladder carcinoma (GBC) and intra-gallbladder carcinoma (IGBC).
+Weinstein et al [17] report that the assessment of all pathological specimens identified six instances of gallbladder cancer, constituting 0.35% of all cholecystectomies conducted.
+Kanlioz et al [11] report that nine (0.14%) of 6314 patients who had cholecystectomy were diagnosed with gallbladder carcinoma (GBC) and intra-gallbladder carcinoma (IGBC).
 Tatli et al [18] observed seven IGBCs (2.05%) in a series of 341 cases, Jha et al [19] identified 20 IGBCs (0.41%) in a series of 4800 cases, Utsumi et al [20] found eight IGBCs (2.3%) in a series of 352 cases, and Patel et al [21] documented six IGBCs (0.15%) in a series of 4024 cholecystectomies.
-Mali N et al [15] indicate that among malignant lesions, adenocarcinoma was identified in 24 cases (1.1%), papillary adenocarcinoma in 3 cases (0.1%), and mucinous adenocarcinoma in 2 cases (0.1%).
+Mali et al [15] indicate that among malignant lesions, adenocarcinoma was identified in 24 cases (1.1%), papillary adenocarcinoma in 3 cases (0.1%), and mucinous adenocarcinoma in 2 cases (0.1%).

 4. Conclusion